 When you’re not using your counter, turn it off.
 This step will prolong its life.
 Wipe down the feed and output trays, hopper, and stacker after every use with a clean, lint-free, dry cloth.
 Between uses, keep the machine covered up to prevent dirt and dust from collecting in the parts.

-When to Clean
+When to Clean Your Device

-Though you should be wiping down your machine after every use for maintenance, you don’t have to perform a full cleaning as often.
-Ideally, you should clear out the insides of the machine once a week or more frequently if you use it a lot.
-You will also know it’s time to clean your currency counter if you notice batch back-ups, miscounts and inaccurate totals, or bill rejections.
-These are symptoms of a dirty machine.
+You should be wiping down your machine after every use for maintenance, but you don’t need to perform a full cleaning quite as often.
+Ideally, you should clear out the insides of the machine at least once a week.
+If you use the machine frequently or put a high volume of cash through it, you may want to perform a full clean once or twice a week.

-You can start cleaning your machine with a canned air.
-Unplug your machine, and then use the canister to blow the dust throughout the counter.
-Make sure to blow the air in every opening so you can remove the debris from all of the rollers and sensors.
+A common best practice is to unplug your machine before you begin.
+Then use the canister to blast dust from the surfaces of the counter.
+Make sure to blow the air in every opening so you can remove the debris from all the rollers and sensors.

-The most effective way to clean your currency counter is to use a currency counter cleaning card.
-A cleaning card is designed to remove debris, ink residue, dirt, and paper dust, as well as clean the rollers, note recognition lenses, metal plates, and feed paths.
-All you have to do is insert the card into the counter as you would a regular bank note and the card will do the rest of the work.
-It will run through the machine like a bill and clear out dirt along its way.
-The cleaning cards are moist and as you run them through they will become marked.
-Run the card through the machine multiple times and when you begin to see no additional markings the cleaning is complete.
+Using a cleaning card is easy.
+Simply insert the card into the counter like a regular banknote.
+The card will do the rest.
+It will run through the machine like a bill, clearing out dirt and dust along the way.
+The cleaning cards are moist, and as you run them through the counter, they will become marked.
+Run the card through the machine multiple times and when you see no additional markings, the cleaning is complete.
 Discard the used card.

 Protect Your Investment